gocaveman/webresource/README.md

 The library maintainer can then use `go generate` which will invoke mkwebresource (currently at `github.com/gocaveman/webresource/mkwebresource` but presumably would go somewhere in `golang.org/x`) and package the JS and/or CSS files into a .go file (`webresource-data.go` by default).
 The -r option above specifies the packages this one depends on (which in turn result in import statements and cause bootstrap's Module().Requires() to return the jquery dependency.

-The `webresource.Resolve()` function showed in main.go above walks the dependency tree and returns the modules in the correct order.
+The `webresource.Resolve()` function shown in main.go above walks the dependency tree and returns the modules in the correct order.
 And `webresource.Walk()` provides an easy way to iterate over all of the files of a specific type (file extension).

 The above approach will work correctly with semantic import versioning also.
 (See concerns list below for caveats.)